censorship-no-archive/ceno1/doc/threatModel.md

 CENO traffic among peers is end-to-end encrypted and appears on traffic analysis as random UDP noise.
-The ephemeral encryption keys are kept safely by the peers and no non-global entities can discover which set of nodes are communicating with each other.
-Global adversaries will be able to tell with whom your node is exchanging encrypted messages, but won't be able to find out the actual content.
-In a few words, even though adversaries (such as your Internet Service Provider) will be able to see that you are using a censorship circumvention tool, it will be extremely difficult for them to know what you are using it for.
+The ephemeral encryption keys are kept safely by the peers and no non-global entities can discover which sets of nodes are communicating with each other.
+Global adversaries will be able to tell with whom a certain node is exchanging encrypted messages, but won't be able to find out the actual content.
+In few words, even though adversaries (such as your Internet Service Provider) might see that you are using a censorship circumvention tool, it will be extremely difficult for them to know what you are using it for.

 #### Plausible deniability

-When using CENO, you are contributing to the network by sharing part of your hard drive and by storing encrypted chunks of files.
+When using CENO, you are contributing to the whole of Freenet by sharing part of your hard drive and by storing encrypted chunks of files in it.
 This is how content remains available, once inserted in the network.
-Bear in mind that decryption keys are not included in those chunks.
-Unlike torrents, you don't have control of what is stored in your machine and you don't need to directly connect with nodes that host a specific Freenet file.
-Therefore it would be impossible for users to know what kind of parts of files they are sharing, given the immense number of files that have been inserted in the distributed cache.
-The majority of the content available in the network is not related to CENO.
+The majority of this content is not related to CENO, and decryption keys are not included in these chunks.
+Unlike torrents, you cannot know or control what is stored in your machine, and you don't need to directly connect with nodes that host a specific Freenet file.
+Therefore, it would be impossible for users to know what kind of parts of files they are sharing, given the immense number of files that have been inserted in the distributed cache.

 #### Resistance against active network interference

-CENO will not establish any connections, but will use the Freenet's ones with other peers in order to retrieve content and forward requests for URLs to a CENO Insertion Authority.
-Freenet traffic (encrypted end-to-end and over UDP) looks like random noise to Deep Packet Inspection, therefore it is difficult for adversaries to create specific rules for dropping Freenet connections, without affecting other services.
+CENO will not establish any connections, but will use Freenet's ones with other peers in order to retrieve content and forward requests for URLs to a CENO Insertion Authority.
+Freenet traffic (encrypted end-to-end and over UDP) looks like random noise to Deep Packet Inspection, so it is difficult for adversaries to create specific rules for dropping Freenet connections without affecting other services.
 It is worth mentioning that adversaries that control the network transport link might be able to block connections to the Freenet seed nodes.
-This could mean that your node won't be able to find other peers in order to request content, unless you know other people who are already using CENO/Freenet to help you become part of the global network.
+This could mean that your node will not be able to find other peers in order to request content, unless you know other people who are already using CENO/Freenet to help you become part of the global network.

-In scenarios where connections with peers in other countries are throttled (e.g. because of a national firewall), but those within the country are left intact, CENO users will still be able to communicate with each other and, given that one of them has cached a specific resource, she could serve it upon requests to the rest of the in-country network and pass it along as her node is replicating its cached content.
+In scenarios where connections with peers in other countries are throttled (e.g. because of a national firewall), but those within the country are left intact, CENO users will still be able to communicate with each other and, given that one of them has cached a specific resource, she could serve it upon request to the rest of the in-country network and pass it along as her node is replicating its cached content.
 This concept can be extended to mesh networks that are using independent network infrastructure, nevertheless.
 The CENO team imagines that in